 The Greater flamingo is the largest out of all the species found.
-They appear to be pale-pink, have a long, lean neck, and pink bills with a black tip that has a downward curve.
+They appear to be pale pink, have a long, lean neck, and have pink bills with a black tip that has a downward curve.
 Greater flamingos have a majestic wingspan between 1.4 to 1.7 meters.

 In the wild, Greater flamingos can live up to 30 to 40 years old.
 These birds favor warmer and watery regions.
 They reside near saline or alkaline lakes, and estuaries.

 Their diet consists of crustaceans, mollusks, crabs, insects, worms, and occasionally small fishes.
 They also feed on shoots, grass seeds, decaying leaves, and algae, and even ingest mud to remove any organic matter it may contain.

 Greater flamingos are found in the continents of Africa Asia, Europe, and Oceania.

 One way to differentiate between Lesser and Greater flamingos is through their bills.
 While Lesser flamingos have a darker bill, greater has that of a pink bill.